chemicalweaponsresearch/hexachloroethane/README.md

-# hexachloroethane
+# Hexachloroethane

-Study of hexachloroethane smoke as a chemical weapon
+Study of hexachloroethane smoke as a chemical weapon.